GitHubDragonFly/ModbusSlaveSimulation/README.md

 Any and all trademarks, either directly or indirectly mentioned in this project, belong to their respective owners.

 # Useful Resources
-The forum of AdvancedHMI website, which is another open source project that has this app, its Mono version as well as its counterpart Modbus Master:
+The forum of AdvancedHMI website, which is another open source project that has this app, its Mono version as well as its VB version:

 https://www.advancedhmi.com/forum/